CmrCrabs/nixdots/.github/readme.md

 # TODO:

-- [ ] git submodule wallpapers
+- [X] git submodule wallpapers
-- [ ] git submodule nvim
+- [X] git submodule nvim
-- [ ] update the code to use nixdots instead of .dotfiles
+- [X] update the code to use nixdots instead of .dotfiles
+- [ ] xdg-user-dirs
 - [ ] switch to pywal
 - [ ] hybrid matugen pywal setup (?)
 - [ ] matugen for bg and gui, pywal for highlight colors
 - [ ] global transparancy
 - [X] global rounding
+- [ ] remake templates to use pywal
+    - [ ] include transparancy within pywal
+    - [ ] write templates using rounding values
+    - [ ] rewrite hypr config to source file that houses border color
+    - [ ] include border toggle in hypr config
 - [ ] shift any 'runtime' configs into AGS gui and keep rest in home-manager
 - [X] AGS Setup
     - [X] Design